-- In supraventricular tachycardia (SVT), the electrical signals that start in the upper chambers of your heart (atria) are very fast.
-This causes the heart to beat too fast. - There are different types of SVT.
-It can affect people with normal hearts and also people with sick hearts, such as those who have had previous heart attacks. - SVT can cause symptoms such as a thumping in your chest (palpitations), a racing heart, shortness of breath, dizziness or feeling faint.
-Though the symptoms can be severe, it is rarely life threatening.
+- In ventricular tachycardia (VT), the electrical signals that start in the lower chambers of your heart (ventricles) are very fast.
+This causes the heart to beat too fast. - There are different types of VT.
+It can affect people with normal hearts and also people with sick hearts, such as those who have had previous heart attacks. - Some types of VT can cause mild symptoms such as a thumping in your chest (palpitations), a racing heart, shortness of breath, dizziness or feeling faint. - In others, especially those with sick hearts, VT can be life threatening and lead to the heart being unable to pump blood (cardiac arrest).
+Most people with sick hearts and VT will have an implantable cardioverter-defibrillator (ICD) implanted.

-In treating supraventricular tachycardia, the goal is to:
+In treating ventricular tachycardia, the goal is to: